Monday, May 18, 2026

 In 1859, the Queen’s Westminster Rifle volunteers were formed (coincidentally, my father's regiment in WW2), and Richard joined it, eventually serving for 26 years as a volunteer and retiring as a Major.

-I also found this description of what is was like in a Victorian Chemist Shop - Not Starkies but similar.
+I also found this description of what it was like in a Victorian Chemist Shop - Not Starkies but similar.

 It’s 1859, the height of the industrial revolution.
 Queen Victoria rules an empire that stretches from the Canadian plains to the lush jungles of India.
 Ports bustle with steam ships and clippers bringing tea from China, and smoking towns hum with the sound of spinning machines.
 In one cobbled street, as horses and carts thunder past, a druggist is opening his shop.